Takasakiyama Monkey Park 高崎山自然動物園

 Get up close to all the action

-When the monkeys are not eating in the park, they spend their time playing and resting.
+When the monkeys are not eating in the park, they are free to play and spend time in the mountains.
 Watch them run around, play, take in the sun and groom each other.
 There are a number of walking courses to choose from to wander through the park and get up close to the cheeky locals.

 Monkey meal delivery service